ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 {: #istio-openshift}

 This tutorial walks you through how to install Red Hat {{site.data.keyword.openshiftshort}} Service Mesh alongside microservices for a simple mock app called BookInfo in a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/openshiftcluster) cluster.
-You will also learn how to configure an Istio gateway to expose a service outside of the service mesh, perform traffic management to set up important tasks like A/B testing and canary deployments, secure your microservice communication and use of metrics, logging and tracing to observe services.
+You will also learn how to configure an Istio ingress-gateway to expose a service outside of the service mesh, perform traffic management to set up important tasks like A/B testing and canary deployments, secure your microservice communication and use of metrics, logging and tracing to observe services.
 {:shortdesc}

-Based on the open source Istio project, {{site.data.keyword.openshiftlong_notm}} Service Mesh adds a transparent layer on existing distributed applications. {{site.data.keyword.openshiftlong_notm}} Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
-With {{site.data.keyword.openshiftlong_notm}}, you can connect, secure, and monitor microservices in your {{site.data.keyword.openshiftshort}} Container Platform environment.
+Based on the open source Istio project, Red Hat {{site.data.keyword.openshiftshort}} Service Mesh adds a transparent layer on existing distributed applications.
+Red Hat {{site.data.keyword.openshiftshort}} Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
+With Red Hat {{site.data.keyword.openshiftshort}}, you can connect, secure, and monitor microservices in your {{site.data.keyword.openshiftlong_notm}} cluster.

 [Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, control and observe microservices, also known as a service mesh, on cloud platforms such as Kubernetes in {{site.data.keyword.openshiftshort}}.